n8willis/opentype-shaping-documents/opentype-shaping-use.md

 4. Glyph reordering
 5. Applying final features

-All scripts supported by the USE model will be processed in this same pattern.
+All scripts supported by the <abbr>USE</abbr> model will be processed in this same pattern.
 However, not every script requires that actions be taken in every operation.